 - Improved or unimproved land, including air space.

-- Inherently permanent structures, including any residential, commercial or industrial building.
+- A permanent structures, such as residential, commercial or industrial buildings.

-- A condominium unit and its appurtenant fixtures and common elements, including land.
+- A condominium unit and its fixtures and common elements, including land.

 - Stock in a cooperative housing corporation.